top of page

 movement integration to experience more ease, comfort,

-and presented by teaching specialists who are certified instructors
+week and presented by teaching specialists who are certified

 Karlovsky & Company Dance is thrilled to collaborate with